tig/winprint/docs/users-guide.md

         Dynamic?                     false

     -LineNumbers <OutWinPrint+YesNo>
-         If specfied, overrides the line numbers setting in the sheet defintion (Yes, No).
+         If specfied, overrides the line numbers setting in the sheet definition (Yes, No).

         Required?                    false
         Position?
 Named